 - Clicks on any links posted on your Facebook Page (like to your Instagram account).

 - Likes, comments or shares (yes, Facebook also counts these as clicks).

-On Twitter, an impression refers to any time your Tweets (Promoted or organic) are viewed, either on a timeline or in a search.
-Embedded Tweets do not count as an impression unless someone were to click on it.
+On Twitter, an impression refers to any time your tweets (promoted or organic) are viewed, either on a timeline or in a search.
+An embedded tweet doesn’t count as an impression unless someone were to click on it.